 Training needs in support of this bullying prevention and intervention program will be reflected in the District's annual professional development plan, new teacher orientation, in curriculum and will be considered in the budget process.
-The bullying prevention coordinator, administrative employees and other staff, such as counselors or social workers who have specific responsibilities for investigating and/or resolving complaints of bullying shall receive yearly training to support implementation of this policy, regulation and on related legal developments.
+The building administrator and/or DASA Coordinators who have specific responsibilities for investigating and/or resolving complaints of bullying shall receive yearly training to support implementation of this policy, regulation and on related legal developments.